 - Google Suite: Google Classroom, Docs, Drive, Mail, etc...

 - Big Ideas online program

 - Devices:

-- o Chromebooks
+- \circ Chromebooks

-- o Texas Instrument TI-84 Plus Graphing Calculator
+- Texas Instrument TI-84 Plus Graphing Calculator

 Section 9.1 The Pythagorean Theorem Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 9.1 Students will use the Pythagorean Theorem.
-Students will use the Converse of Warm-Up: Cumulative Practice: finding the number of sides of polygons Prerequisite Skills Practice: using square roots to solve for x Basic: 7, 11, 13, 15, 25 Proficient: 6, 10, 18, 28, 32 the Pythagorean Theorem. • Students will classify triangles.
-Starting Options: Share information about Pythagoras, who was born in Greece in 569 B.C.
+Students will use the Converse of Warm-Up: • Cumulative Practice: finding the number of sides of polygons • Drarequisite Skille Practice: using agure roots to solve for x Basic: 7, 11, 13, 15, 25 Students will use the Converse of the Pythagorean Theorem.Students will classify triangles. • Frerequisite Skills Fractice.
+Using square roots to solve for x Starting Options: Advanced: 9, 18, 28, 34, 40 Share information about Pythagoras, who was born in Greece in 569 B.C.
 He is known as the Father of Numbers.
 He traveled extensively in Egypt, learning math, astronomy, and music.
 Pythagoras undertook a reform of the cultural life of Cretona, urging the citizens to follow his religious, political, and philosophical goals.
 He created a school where his followers, known as Pythagoreans, lived and worked.
 They observed a rule of silence called echemythia, the breaking of which was punishable by death.
 One had to remain silent for five years before being allowed to contribute to the group.
 Over the years, many mathematicians and non-mathematicians have given various proofs of the Pythagorean Theorem.
 One of our former presidents, President James Garfield, is credited with a proof.
-Advanced: 9, 18, 28, 34, 40